milescsmith/catch_and_kill/README.md

 **Options**:

 * `--counts PATH`: Parent directory containing sample cellranger output subdirectories  [required]
+* `--summary-name STR`: Name of the Cell Ranger summary file.
+In older Cell Ranger versions it is 'web_summary.html', in newer it is 'qc_report.html' [default: 'web_summary.html']
 * `--prefix TEXT`: Prefix common among sample names.  [required]
 * `-p, --pattern TEXT`: Regular expression to match the sample name/numbers after the sample_prefix  [default: ([0-9]{2})]
 * `--output PATH`: Path to where files should be moved